raspberrypilearning/mission-space-lab-creator-guide/en/step_2.md

 ## Astro Pi hardware

 The Astro Pis aboard the ISS are two modified Raspberry Pi 4 computers with 8GB of memory.
-Each one is fitted with a Sense HAT and a camera, and are housed in a custom aluminium flight case.
+Each one is fitted with a Sense HAT (that stands for ‘Hardware Attached on Top’) and a camera, and are housed in a custom aluminium flight case.

 The Sense HAT (V2) includes sensors that can measure temperature, humidity, light, and colour, as well as motion and orientation using a gyroscope, magnetometer, and accelerometer.
 This allows you to investigate things such as movement, acceleration, and the local magnetic field.